sommeeeer/fastapi-auth/README.md

 # FastAPI backend with React frontend

  - Authentication using the **fastapi.security** package.
-O-Auth 2 tokens.
+O-Auth 2 JWT tokens.
  - Database provider using **sqlalchemy**
  - React frontend with ViteJS